 - Feeling boxy, roomy (echo) and smeared

 - Sounding noisy and overly dynamic (too loud to too quiet)

-Identify which of the above categories your camera audio falls into
+Identify which of the above categories your recorded audio falls into

 - Insert a graphic EQ plugin at the very beginning of your plugin chain on your audio channel or clip.

 - Set one of your frequency bands to cut @ -6dB and whilst playing back your audio sweep the frequency control from 20kHz down to 20Hz slowly.

 - Here you are ‘Cutting’ and so you are scooping out a band of frequencies that your recording has too much of.
 Listen carefully for the audio to lighten, open up and sound clearer as you scoop out the muddy, boxy frequencies.

 - As you move higher you’ll hear the dialogue get duller and more muddy.
 Try to focus on just the high frequencies, listen to the clarty in the voice, the amount of sibilence ‘S and Shh sounds’ and the taming of harsh burned top frequencies.